jgwehr/homelab-docker/services/monitor/README.md

 - `PORT_SCRUTINY_DB`

 ### URLs
-- `EXTERNAL_RALLLY` - how the app is exposed via Reverse Proxy to the public.
-You must also update the Caddyfile to match.
 - `SERVER_URL` - universal. your internal url
 - `DOMAIN` - universal. your public facing domain name